 The Wood Badge program is comprised of two parts: The Practical and the Implementation & Ticket.
 Both parts must be completed before final recognition is given.

-The Practical phase is a six-day experience presented over two, 3-day weekends.
+The Practical phase is a five-day experience presented over two weekends (3-day, then 2-day).
 You will take part in numerous presentations, discussions, and activities that explore and advance a wide range of leadership philosophies and tools while living in a Scouting environment.
 This will motivate and enable you to do the best possible job in your home Scouting role.

 To reinforce the concepts taught on the course, each participant will use his/her newly-learned leadership skills to develop goals and a plan to implement (i.e. the “ticket”) that will strengthen Scouting in their home unit, district or council.
 Wood Badge Tickets can focus on virtually any aspect of Scouting that you think can use some improvement.

 The ticket will include the participant’s personal values, role(s) in Scouting, vision of success, and five individual goals that can be attained within 18 months.
 Tickets are meaningful and designed to enable participants to practice the skills learned during the Wood Badge course.
 A Ticket Counselor is assigned to assist participants in writing their tickets, reviewing ticket status as needed, and approving the ticket when complete.